zack-bitcoin/amoveo-docs/getting-started/linux_dependencies.md

 ## For Ubuntu

-1. Make sure that that you are running Ubuntu 20 or Ubuntu 22:
+1. Make sure that that you are running Ubuntu 24

     Use this command to check your version number
     ```